 The water sector can have a significant impact on the environment.
 For example, poorly maintained sewers can lead to the discharge of raw sewage into a river.
 So the companies are required to maintain their networks and manage their operations effectively.

-The company reports tell us there were slightly more serious pollution incidents caused by water company sewerage assets last year.
-At an industry level there were around three incidents for every 10,000km of sewer in 2013-14 compared with two incidents for every 10,000km in 2012-13.
-There was a slight decrease in less serious incidents with 99 for every 10,000km in 2013-14 compared with 106 for every 10,000km in 2012-13.
+The company reports and data from the quality regulators tell us there were significantly fewer serious pollution incidents caused by water company sewerage assets last year.
+At an industry level there were around two incidents for every 10,000km of sewer in 2014 compared with around three incidents for every 10,000km in 2013.
+There was also a decrease in less serious incidents with 71 for every 10,000km in 2014 compared with 83 for every 10,000km in 2013.
 Companies have explained where they are focusing work to reduce pollution further in future.

-In other news, the companies reported that together they emitted the equivalent of about 4 million tonnes of carbon dioxide in 2013-14.
-This is about the same as the year before.
+In other news, the companies reported that together they emitted the equivalent of about 4 million tonnes of carbon dioxide in 2014-15.
+This is about the same as the previous year.
 The activities the companies carry out can generate a large volume of greenhouse gases.
 For example, treating and pumping water and sewage uses a lot of energy.
 The companies are expected to reduce their emissions where it is economic to do so and in customers’ interest.

 Action we are taking